Skip to Content

 • Choose pale coloured clothes to wear.
 White, beige and pastel colours.
 They are more comfortable than wearing darker colours which absorb heat.

 • Wear a Hat.
 It protects you from overheating and can help prevent sunstroke.
 If you have a wide brimmed hat it will prevent you getting a sunburnt neck too (painful) Your hair will also be more protected and stay in good condition too.
 Especially if you have coloured hair or highlights, a the hat or headscarf will stop your lovely locks from discoloration and drying out.
 Your hairdresser will be pleased ; ) Again choose pale colours for your headwear.
-Dark coloured hats will attract heat and may cause you overheat.
+Dark coloured hats will attract heat and may cause you to overheat.

 Essaouira Inside the Kasbah Ait Benhaddou Morocco

 • Parasols are becoming more popular.
 Colourful paper parasols are eyecatching but practical.
 You may also have an umbrella in a white or pale shade to protect yourself from the strong sunshine.
 Some even protect from UV radiation.
+Some umbrellas have SPF protection now so you can use for rainy or hot days.

 • Travel Scarf.
 When I travel I always have a thin scarf with me.
 In summertime for car journeys it can be handy if the sun is on your legs or arms as a cover up.
 See more uses for a travel scarf